Voter photo identification

 The Voter Authority Certificate cannot be used as proof of identity for any other purpose than for voting.

-The Voter Authority Certificate is expected to be an A4 paper-based document, with appropriate security features, displaying only the elector’s name, photograph, date of issue, issuing local authority, an 'identifier' (i.e. an alphanumerical reference), and a recommended renewal date.
+The Voter Authority Certificate is expected to be an A4 paper-based document, with appropriate security features, displaying only the elector’s name, photograph, date of issue, issuing local authority, an 'identifier' (that is an alphanumerical reference), and a recommended renewal date.

 The deadline for applications for Voter Authority Certificates will be 5pm, six working days ahead of a poll.